 - Measure a piece of contact paper with your droplet and cut out two pieces of the same size.

-- I like to make them squared or rectangle pieces just because it makes it easier to stick on and cut.
+- I like to make them squared or rectangular pieces just because it makes it easier to stick on and cut.

 - Using different colors of blue tissue paper, allow your child to fill in the entire inside area of their raindrop.